 Residents of France must include all worldwide income on their French personal tax return.
 The tax is called impôts sur le revenu.

 Revenues include everything from salaries, self-employed income, rental income, dividends, interest, capital gains, etc. whether it is earned in France or overseas.
-In 2021, the basic income tax rates are as follows:
+In 2023, the basic income tax bracket rates on taxable income are as follows:

 ii) Childcare Expenses

-As is the case in many countries, the personal income tax bill in France is reduced by the size of your family.
+As is the case in many countries, the personal income tax bill in France is reduced by the size of your family in France.
 Tax credits are provided as apportioned by the number of children under 18 in the family.
 A family of 2 parents and 3 children will receive 4 parts:

 - 1 part for each parent

 Historically, this has had the effect of encouraging French families to have more children.

 Taxable income and income taxes are also reduced by various childcare expenses (frais de garde des jeunes enfants) and after-school programs that offer tax credits in France, for children under the age of 6 or handicapped.
 There are also small credits for older children, as well deductions for adult children that are being supported by their parents.